dukov777/EnvironmentalDataLogger/README.md

 ```
 replace /dev/tty.usbserial-0001 with your port

-Reply should be like this:
+The reply should be like this:
 ```bash
 Status:  OK
 Humidity:  36
 Temperature:  23
 ```
+# Done
+1. The project has been tested with DHT11 -> Nucleo F103 -> ESP32 Devkit->ThingSpeak

+# Not Done
+1. No "defensive programming"
+2. No HAL API error handling
+3. Formating and naming could be more sustainable :(